14 November 1927

 Big changes to the canal basin started during the last decade of the nineteenth century.
 John Rudolphus Booth, Ottawa’s lumber baron and owner of three railways, the Ottawa, Arnprior & Parry Sound Railway (the O.A. & P.S.), the Montreal & City of Ottawa Junction Railway, and the Coteau & Province Line Railway & Bridge Company (subsequently merged to form the Canadian Atlantic Railway–CAR), received permission from the Dominion government to bring trains into the heart of Ottawa.
 Hitherto, his railways provided service to the Bridge Street Station in LeBreton Flats and to the Elgin Street Station, both a fair distance from the city’s centre.
 In early March 1896, Booth, through his O.A. & P.S.
 Railway, acquired from the government a twenty-one year lease for the

 Initially, the railway crossed the basin on trestles, leaving the basin underneath intact while Booth dredged the western side of the canal basin and built replacement docks—the quid pro quo with the government for removing the eastern basin’s docks.
 It seems that the government was reluctant to allow Booth to fill in the eastern portion of the basin until the western portion had been deepened, fearing that any unexpected rush of water might be larger than the locks could handle leading to flooding.
 By mid-March 1896, 75 men and 25-35 horses were hard at work excavating the site.
 The Central Depot at Sappers’ Bridge was completed in 1896, and was promptly the subject of dispute between Booth and his railway competitors who also wished to use a downtown station.
-There was rumours that if the Canadian Pacific Railway could not come to terms with Booth, it would build a railroad on the western side of the Canal with a terminus on the other side of Sappers’ Bridge across from the Central Depot.
+There was rumours that if the Canadian Pacific Railway could not come to terms with Booth, it would build a railroad on the western side of the Canal with a terminus on the other side of Sappers’ Bridge across from the Central Station.
 Fortunately, with government prodding an accommodation was made.
 Initially covered over with planks, the western portion of the Canal Basin was subsequently filled in.
-The Central Depot was replaced by Union Station in 1912.
+A new Central Station, later renamed Union Station, opened in 1912.

 If the eastern Canal Basin was sacrificed to the railway, the western Canal Basin was the victim of the automobile.
 This time, the Federal District Commission (FDC), the forerunner of the National Capital Commission, was responsible.
 Consistent with its plan to beautify the nation’s capital, the FDC in cooperation with the municipal authorities decided to extend the Driveway from the Drill Hall to Connaught Plaza (now Confederation Plaza) at a cost of $150,000.
 These funds also covered the construction of two connections with Slater Street, a subway at Laurier Avenue, new light standards, landscaping, and a new retaining wall for the Rideau Canal.
 Again, firms with warehouses at the Canal Basin, including the wholesale grocers L.N.
 Bate & Sons and the wholesale hardware merchant Thomas Birkett & Son, were forced to relocate.
 By the end of April 1927, workmen using steam shovels and teams of horses were hard at work filling in the western Canal Basin.
 Huge piles of earth were piled up near the Laurier Street Bridge ready to be shifted into the basin.
 On 14 November 1927, the last renovations to the Rideau Canal commenced with the construction of the new retaining wall from Connaught Plaza to the Laurier Street Bridge.
 With that, the old Canal Basin, which had served Ottawa for almost 100 years, vanished into history.